 State Energy Conservation Office, VI Design Group, Brian Kelley, Ph.D., Hariharan Krishnaswami, Ph.D., Mo Jamshidi, Ph.D., Juan Gomez, Ph.D., P.E., Gerardo Trevino, Rolando Vega, Ph.D., P.E.

-At UTSA, we are dedicated to harnessing solar energy for a sustainable future.
+At UTSA, we are dedicated to harnessing solar energy for a brighter future.
 One of the challenges with solar power is accurately predicting solar irradiance, which impacts both power generation and demand.
 To address this, we are developing advanced forecasting tools to predict solar energy availability with high temporal and spatial resolution.

 Key Initiatives: